Basin Plan Report Card

 Water resource plans

-Accredited plans from Victoria, Queensland, South Australia, and the Australian Capital Territory remain in operation.
-The MDBA has provided guidance to Basin governments on the process to amend water resource plans so the plans can evolve and adapt to new information and improvements.
+Plans from Victoria, Queensland, South Australia and the Australian Capital Territory are accredited and in operation.
+The MDBA has provided guidance to Basin state governments on the process to amend water resource plans so the plans can evolve and adapt to new information and improvements.

 New South Wales water resource plans